Szczytu/LoRa-sx1278-and-Raspberry-Pi-Pico/README.md

 </p>

-The next step will be to start the client.
-Do not disconnect RPi Pico W from the server or close VSC.
-Start another Visual Studio Code window, then open the folder - Developed electronics exercises\Raspberry Pi Pico\Exercise 8 IoT system with LoRa sx1278 and Raspberry Pi Pico\Raspberry Pi Pico program - client
+The next step will be to start the client. **Do not** disconnect RPi Pico W from the server or close VSC.

+Start another **Visual Studio Code window**, then open the folder - **Raspberry Pi Pico program - client**

-Open the main.py and ulora.py files to configure the LoRa sx1278 connection map with Raspberry Pi Pico.
-In the main.py file in the "# Lora Parameters" section, set the RST pin (reset), CS pin (chip select - NSS), INT (interrupt e.g. DIO0), set the appropriate frequency and the appropriate SPIConfig class configuration - to configure the SPI interface, go to the "ulora.py" library, then find the "class SPIConfig()" class.
-Configure the pins in the tuple according to the description, i.e. channel, sck, mosi, miso.
+Open the main.py file and ulora.py file to configure the LoRa sx1278 connection map with Raspberry Pi Pico.

+In the main.py file in the **“# Lora Parameters”** section, set the **RST** (reset) pin, **CS** (chip select - NSS) pin, **INT** (interrupt eg. DIO0), set the appropriate frequency and the appropriate configuration of the SPIConfig class - to configure the SPI interface.

+Enter the “ulora.py” library, then find the **“class SPIConfig()”** class.
+Configure the pins in the tuple according to the description, i.e. **channel, sck, mosi, miso**.

 The last step is to implement the temperature and humidity sensor.

  <p align="center">
   <img src="https://github.com/user-attachments/assets/bf424335-39e5-4c4b-818d-30b9e84ca8bd">
 </p>

-Depending on which sensor will be available and what pins it has, connect it according to the documentation, i.e. power supply, ground and data pin.
-Fig. 6.6 shows an example of a DHT11 sensor with its pins.
-In the program code, find information about which pin to connect the sensor's DATA pin to - of course, you can edit it.

 After connecting and configuring, connect the Raspberry Pi Pico - client to the COM port using USB.
 Remember to connect each device with a newly opened VSC so that the program distinguishes COM ports and does not deny access.

 Steps to follow when something hangs or throws an error:

 1. Close all windows from VSC
 2. Disconnect all COM ports connected to RPi Pico (USB)
 3. Start 1 VSC window, then open the folder with the files Ćw.8 IoT System with LoRa sx1278 and Raspberry Pi Pico W – server